rails-lambda/websocket-demo/NOTES.md

 [ ] Add lambda_cable gem to your production group.
 [ ] Install LambdaPunch
 [ ] Adding CloudFront Distribution

+### Architecture Reports

+What does Serverless Event-Driven WebSockets even mean?

+- There is no internal "server" channel to send server-side messages to each "running" server.
+For example, say you want to disconnect a User for some reason.
+For a K8s pod, they would all be subscribed to an internal channel so they can talk to each other.
+In this situation, the servers hold state.
+However, for Lambda, API Gateway holds our state.
+So there is no need for an internal channel.
+Instead we send the disconnect message to API Gateway.

+No server side state!
+Connection#event_loop which is based on the Server#event_loop work is not handled by LambdaPunch after the request/response loop is finished.
+So just like the ActionCable servers where the main thread is not blocked, we do work in the background.
+But no long term state is maintained after the request is finished.
+We also tell ActionCable to use a worker_pool size of 1 since there is no need for this cleverness.

+- No need for server restarts or shutdowns events.
+- Worker pools are always empty after each request thanks to LambdaPunch.
+- No such thing as asking an individual server for its statistics.
+It holds nothing.
+- No WebSocket message callbacks, simply just wait for an invoke event.

 ### Adding CloudFront Distribution